Vai al contenuto

 Notice that the default value is still None, so the parameter is still optional.

-But now, having Query(max_length=50) inside of Annotated, we are telling FastAPI that we want it to extract this value from the query parameters (this would have been the default anyway 🤷) and that we want to have additional validation for this value (that's why we do this, to get the additional validation). 😎
+But now, having Query(max_length=50) inside of Annotated, we are telling FastAPI that we want it to have additional validation for this value, we want it to have maximum 50 characters. 😎

 FastAPI will now: